Banking in the Cook Islands with CSB provides our clients with a number of safe guards to protect their assets,

 Banking Regulation in the Cook Islands

-The Cook Islands Financial Supervisory Commission (FSC) and Financial Intelligence Unit (FIU) ensure that the banks and other financial institutions of the Cook Islands are operating within the laws that bound them.
+The Cook Islands Financial Supervisory Commission (FSC) and Financial Intelligence Unit (FIU) ensure that banks and other financial institutions of the Cook Islands are operating within the laws and regulations.

 The FSC came into existence in the Cook Islands on 1 July 2003, replacing the former Off-shore Financial Services Commission